suranwarnakulasooriya/Game_of_Life/README.md

 A Python application that allows users to create a configuration of cells and run the Game of Life simulation.

 ## Dependencies
 Pygame is the only dependency for this project.
+To install it, do:
 ```
 pip install pygame
 ```